Learning Dynamic Graph Embeddings with Neural Controlled Differential Equations: Experiments

-In Fig.~\ref{fig:node_attribute_viz}, we present a visualization of the ground truth dynamics and the learned dynamics by different methods in a heat diffusion dynamical system evolving with changing grid networks in order to gain insight into the the diverse learning behaviors of these methods.
-In the first panel of Fig.~\ref{fig:node_attribute_viz}, we can observe several irregularities existing in the node attribute surface of the ground truth, which are attributed to the instantaneous structural changes during energy diffusion to neighboring nodes.
-However, both Neural ODE and Neural CDE fail to precisely fit the surface, let alone accurately capturing these structural changes.
-On the contrary, our GN-CDE model demonstrates excellent fitting of the dynamics across the entire time span.
+\textbf{Analysis on Instantaneous Structural Changes.}~ To assess the effectiveness of our approach in dealing with instantaneous structural changes, we compare the ground truth dynamics with the learned dynamics from our method on the heat diffusion task over a time-varying grid network.
+The results are illustrated in Fig.~\ref{fig:node_attribute_viz}.
+Due to the instantaneous structural changes during the process of energy diffusion towards neighboring nodes, the node attribute surface of the ground truth displays several irregularities (as shown in the first panel of Fig.~\ref{fig:node_attribute_viz}).
+Both the Neural ODE and Neural CDE methods fail to precisely fit the surface.
+This is due to their poor capability in handling structural changes.
+On the contrary, our GN-CDE model demonstrates favorable performance, accurately fitting the dynamics throughout the entire time span.
+This confirms the superiority of incorporating structural dynamics into both the vector field and differential term, particularly in handling instantaneous structural changes.